Share now to spread the word:

 - Overpriced restaurants and tourist shops appear everywhere, which pushes local stores out.

 - Traffic increases, making everyday life difficult and frustrating for locals.

 - Pollution rises, so the architecture, infrastructure, and environment suffer.

 - Petty crime increases because distracted tourists in large crowds tend to be an easy target.

 The crazy part?
 It cycles back around.
 The hospitality and travel industry further feed into overtourism.
-Locals have to supplement their primary jobs with secondary jobs to support themselves due to the increasing living costs, and those secondary jobs are largely found in the hospitality and travel industry (Uber, hotel greeters, tour guides, etc).
+Locals have to supplement their primary jobs with secondary jobs to support themselves due to the increasing living costs, and those secondary jobs are largely found in the hospitality and travel industry (Uber, hotel greeters, tour guides).
 The locals find themselves depending on the travel industry for their livelihood, which they eventually come to resent.
-This is actively happening in destinations like O’ahu, Hawaii.

 As responsible tourists, how do we avoid overcrowding popular destinations?

 - Avoid high seasons and go during low or shoulder seasons.
 It’s cheaper, anyway.